bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 An element template implementation realizes the template behavior.
 It reads templates provided by the user and brings them to live.
 It offers APIs used by [editor integrations](../README.md#editor-integration) and embedding applications.

-Typically builds upon [bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates), the behavior must provide the following components:
+Likely building upon [bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates), the behavior provides the following components:

   * The [**API**](./API.md), provided throught the `elementTemplates` service:
     * To validate and set available templates